BatteryDataAlliance/pymacnet/README.md

 ## <a name="Source Installation"></a>Source Installation

-To install from source clone [the repository](https://github.com/BattGenie/pymacnet), navigate into the directory, and type the following into the command line:
+To install from source clone [this repository](https://github.com/BattGenie/pymacnet), navigate into the directory, and type the following into the command line:

 ```
 pip install .